lobbie/RepData_PeerAssessment1/PA1_template.md

 </span>

 ## Are there differences in activity patterns between weekdays and weekends?
-1. Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.
+1. Create a new factor variable in the dataset with two levels â€“ â€œweekdayâ€ and â€œweekendâ€ indicating whether a given date is a weekday or weekend day.
 2. Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
 See the README file in the GitHub repository to see an example of what this plot should look like using simulated data.

 <br>